hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <summary>Strongly Connected Components</summary>

 - **Connected vertices**:
-    - 2 vertices v, w in a directed graph are connected:
+    - 2 vertices ν, w in a directed graph are connected:
-    - if you can reach v from w and can reach w from v
+    - if you can reach ν from w and can reach w from v
 - **Strongly connected graph**: is a directed graph where every vertex is reachable from every other vertex
 - **Strongly connected components**, **SCC**: It's a collection of subgraphs of an arbitrary directed graph that are strongly connected
 - **Metagraph**: